Lachin-Khankendi road: Russian peacekeepers’ passenger cars move freely through protest area | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Monday ensured the free movement of four passenger cars of Russian peacekeepers along Lachin-Khankendi road.
+Peaceful protesters on Monday ensured the free movement of five passenger cars of Russian peacekeepers along the Lachin-Khankendi road.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.